On the Security of Key Extraction from Measuring Physical Quantities: A Conditional Min-Entropy Learner for Markovian Processes

-The advantage of the above approach is that when applied to concrete application scenarios, the properties can be experimentally justified.
+The advantage of our approach is that in concrete application scenarios, the conditions can be experimentally justified.
 Then, if the physical measurements do satisfy these properties, we can apply our method to approximate the conditional min-entropy thus laying a basis for secure extraction following the protocol and analysis we present in the next section.

 \ignore{ It follows that if we have the parameters of the HMM that expresses the measurements of Alice and Eve over the channel, then we can use the Viterbi algorithm to estimate the conditional min-entropy of Alice's measurements as follows.
 We first perform a series of $M$ experiments each one with $N$ measurements each.
 For each one, say the $j$-th experiment, we record the measurements of Eve, and we use them together with the HMM parameters to calculate the conditional max probability as $P^*_j = \max_{s}\delta_{n}(s)$.
 Finally we estimate the conditional min-entropy as $H^* = -\log ( \sum_{j=1}^M P^*_j)$. }